appdevnick/appdevnick.github.io/_posts/2024-10-04-hello world.md

 ## Where I'm headed

 After whetting my appetite with Linux and programming for a few years now, I want to dive deeper and learn about the kernel.
 I have also developed an interest in embedded software and hardware along with basic electronics, so there may be posts along those lines from time to time.
-Ultimately, I hope to obtain either employment in a related field or learn enough to build my own products.
+Ultimately, I hope to obtain employment in a related field at a place that I can commit to.

 ## One last time for effect!